 For government agencies, APP 13 operates alongside the right to amend or annotate personal information under Part V of the FoI Act (Cth).

 Data breach notification

 Since 22 February 2018, all APP entities are required to notify any affected individuals and the Office of the Australian Information Commissioner when a data breach occurs and is likely to result in serious harm to the individuals whose personal information is involved in the breach.

-For more information, see www.oaic.gov.au.
-Note that under the scheme, organisations (including Victorian public sector organisations) that are tax file number recipients are also subject to the scheme.
+For more information, see the OAIC’s website.
+Note that under the scheme, organisations (including all state and territory public sector organisations) that are tax file number recipients are also subject to the scheme.